xennia316/DataGirlTech/README.md

 # DataGirlTech
-For all the laerning process associated with Data Girl and full stack web development.
+For all learning associated with Data Girl and full stack web development.
+Learning done at datgagirltech with Yaya Mamoudu as instructor.